git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 The other thing to mention is that in order for `chsh -s` to work  you typically need to have it added to [`/etc/shells`](https://bash.cyberciti.biz/guide//etc/shells).

+## It's about context

+To wrap it up, you're going to hear people talking about shells all the time.
+Context is key.
+It could be:

+- A generic way to refer to any terminal you have open.
+"Type `$ top` into your shell and see what happens.", (Press q to quit.)
+- A server they have to log into.
+Before the era of the cloud, it would be popular for small hosts to sell "C Shells" with root access.
+- A shell within a tmux [pane](#panes)
+- If scripting is mentioned, it is likely either the script itself, the scripting issue at hand or something about the shell language.

+But overall, once you get out of this chapter, go back to doing what you're doing, if shell is what people say and they understand it, use it.
+The backing you got here should make you more confident in yourself.
+It's an ongoing battle these days to keep street smarts we pick up with book smarts.